 I still remember the day when Ratan Tata launched the most affordable car for middle-class families in India – “The Tata Nano.”
-It was one of the cheapest cars available in the Indian market which costs around just Rs.
+It was one of the cheapest cars available in the Indian market, which costs around just Rs.
 1 lakh* [basic].
-Later the price of the car has been increased, but the disruption brought a big change in the Indian automobile industry.
-Back then, everyone’s dream was to own a car, and consumers did show interested in buying the 1 Lakh car and sooner, they moved to the luxury segment.
-Now the automobile industry in India is so competitive that every automobile manufacturers are coming with ultra-luxury cars with premium features.
+Later the price of the vehicle has been increased, but the disruption brought a significant change in the Indian automobile industry.
+Back then, everyone’s dream was to own a car, and consumers did show interested in buying the 1 Lakh car, and sooner, they moved to the luxury segment.
+Now the automobile industry in India is so competitive that every automobile manufacturers are coming with ultra-luxury vehicles with premium features.

-In the recent Auto Expo 2018 happened in Feb [9-14], several automobile companies have showcased multiple car concepts and one thing is quite common in all of them; that is they all run on electricity and not on petrol/diesel.
-Does this mean that Indian automobile industry is ready for the next big revolution – Electric Vehicles?
-I feel it is, but the big question here, are Indian consumers ready? well, it’s quite hard to say unless some renowned company disrupts the industry [again].
-The Indian government has already made strategic plans to reduce the petrol/diesel consumption thereby adopting the Electric Vehicles.
+In the recent Auto Expo 2018 happened in Feb [9-14], several automobile companies have showcased multiple car concepts, and one thing is quite common in all of them; that is, they all run on electricity and not on petrol/diesel.
+Does this mean that the Indian automobile industry is ready for the next big revolution – Electric Vehicles?
+I feel it is, but the big question here is, Indian consumers willing?
+Well, it’s quite hard to say unless some renowned company disrupts the industry [again].
+The Indian government has already made strategic plans to reduce the petrol/diesel consumption, thereby adopting the Electric Vehicles.
 By 2030, the Narendra Modi’s government is planning to sell only electric vehicles in India.
-This would be the biggest renewable energy revolution in the country which could save the energy costs by $60 billion.
-It’s a needed move as the air pollution is causing 1.2 million deaths every year.
-In a recent study by WHO, out of 20 global cities which have more air pollution, 13 are in India.
-That sounds alarming, isn’t it?
-So, we should definitely look for renewable fuels which don’t affect the environment.
+It would be the biggest renewable energy revolution in the country, which could save energy costs by $60 billion.
+It’s a needed move as air pollution is causing 1.2 million deaths every year.
+In a recent study by WHO, out of 20 global cities that have more air pollution, 13 are in India.
+That sounds alarming.
+So, we should look for renewable fuels that don’t affect the environment.

 Are Automobile Manufacturers Ready?

-All the electric vehicles launched now costs a lot compared to petrol/diesel vehicles and the primary reason is the battery cost.
-Till 2012, the Li-Ion batteries cost around $600 per unit and it has been reduced to $250 now.
+All the electric vehicles launched now costs a lot compared to petrol/diesel vehicles, and the primary reason is the battery cost.
+Till 2012, the Li-Ion batteries cost around $600 per unit, and it has been reduced to $250 now.
 Though it’s projected to reach as low as $100 by 2024, when we see in a broader view, the cost to manufacture an EV would still be high.
-The reason is pretty obvious as there are no large Li-Ion battery plants in India.
-However, there’s a new project undertaken by Bharat Heavy Electricals to invest a huge amount on Li-Ion plant, but it might take a while to actually see the Indian-made battery for EVs.
-As of now, China has been the pioneer in manufacturing Li-Ion batteries, and it would be a great push if India starts manufacturing the batteries.
+The reason is pretty apparent as there are no sizeable Li-Ion battery plants in India.
+However, there’s a new project undertaken by Bharat Heavy Electricals to invest a massive amount on the Li-Ion plant.
+Still, it might take a while actually to see the Indian-made battery for EVs.
+As of now, China has been the pioneer in manufacturing Li-Ion batteries, and it would be a great push if India starts making the batteries.

 Go with Government Plan!

-Let’s say we did move as per government’s plan, but is it really possible to see a big change in the Indian automobile industry in just 12 years?
+Let’s say we did move as per the government’s plan, but is it possible to see a significant change in the Indian automobile industry in just 12 years?
 Let’s check the quick stats first.
-The population of India in 2018 would be more than 1.3 billion, and out of them how many own cars?
+The population of India in 2018 would be more than 1.3 billion, and out of them, how many own cars?
 As per the Open Government Data Platform in India, the total number of motor vehicles registered as in 2015 is 210 million.
-This number would have increased in the past 3 years and where exactly are we in adopting Electric Vehicles?
-Well, the Indian government launched a scheme called FAME [ Faster Adopting & Manufacturing of Hybrid and Electric Vehicles] in 2015 to promote clean-fuel cars but it didn’t take off as planned.
+This number would have increased in the past three years, and where exactly are we in adopting Electric Vehicles?
+Well, the Indian government launched a scheme called FAME [ Faster Adopting & Manufacturing of Hybrid and Electric Vehicles] in 2015 to promote clean-fuel cars, but it didn’t take off as planned.

 Elon Musk, The Saviour?

-Elon Musk, the CEO of Tesla has been planning to launch the Tesla Models in India.
+Elon Musk, the CEO of Tesla, has been planning to launch the Tesla Models in India.
 He even tweeted it last year about it.
 But then it’s been delayed because of FDI policies.
-Though our government gave a clarity for Elon’s tweet, it didn’t seem to be justifying it.
+Though our government gave clarity for Elon’s tweet, it didn’t seem to be justifying it.

-Recently, the FDI policies have been revised, and it clearly mentions that “Sourcing norms will not be applicable up to three years from the commencement of the business, ie, opening the first store for entities undertaking single-brand retail trading of products.” – Department of Industrial Policy and Promotion (DIPP) FDI Policy.
-This might open up the possibility of importing Tesla cars to India and sold directly without any reseller.
-If this happens, then it would create a new revolution in the Indian automobile industry as the Tesla cars have already proven to be robust, safe and luxurious cars in other markets.
-These cars come with high mileage and can attain greater speeds which none of the other companies EVs can even come close.
-Their autopilot system is one of the intelligent driving systems in cars, and there were many instances that they even saved the drivers & passengers life.
+Recently, the FDI policies revised, and it mentions that “Sourcing norms will not be applicable up to three years from the commencement of the business, i.e., opening the first store for entities undertaking single-brand retail trading of products.” – Department of Industrial Policy and Promotion (DIPP) FDI Policy.
+It might open up the possibility of importing Tesla cars to India and sold directly without any reseller.
+If this happens, then it would create a new revolution in the Indian automobile industry as the Tesla cars have already proven to be robust, safe, and luxurious vehicles in other markets.
+These cars come with high mileage and can attain greater speeds, which none of the other companies EVs can even come close.
+Their autopilot system is one of the intelligent driving systems in cars, and there were many instances that they also saved the drivers & passengers’ life.

 Are Indians Ready to Drive EVs?

-For an average Indian consumer, all they care about are two main things.
-The cost and the vehicle quality.
-Afterwards, they want the maintenance cost to be little cheaper as the maintenance of the existing car costs quite a lot.
-The technology is growing at a faster rate, and at the same time, it’s getting adopted at even faster rates.
+For an average Indian consumer, all they care about are two main things – The cost and vehicle quality.
+Afterward, they want the maintenance cost to be a little cheaper as the maintenance of the existing car costs quite a lot.
+The technology is growing at a faster rate, and at the same time, it’s getting adopted at even faster speeds.
 So, driving an Electric Vehicle by an average Indian wouldn’t be a big problem.
-As of now, the autopilot modes might not fit for Indian roads, but if the revolution happens and people starts using it, it’d be easy for algorithms to adapt.
+As of now, the autopilot modes might not fit for Indian roads, but if the revolution happens and people start using it, it’d be easy for algorithms to adapt.
 Again, it’s just my hypothesis as a working autopilot model for Indian roads is still uncertain.